 - Call Becht/Givens Service Experts.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by a ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into a costly repair.
 When your unit ices over it can lead to damage to the compressor.
 Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
 Unfortunately, many people are forced to choose between installing a new system and repairing the damaged one.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive emergency.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of getting a less expensive emergency.
 Your technician will diagnose the situation and how to avoid the issue from happening again.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.